 Much positive feedback has been received about the advantages of doing a bicycle tour.
 The tour allows even those who have visited Versailles to see parts of the grounds they have never been because they are too far to walk.
 This is with a guide who navigates for you and shares their expert knowledge with you.

-France Travel Planning members speak highly of tours operated by Blue Fox and Fat Tire Bike tours with some doing them more than once.
+France Travel Planning members speak highly of tours operated by Fat Tire with some doing them more than once.
 You can click here to book Fat Fire Bike Tours of Versailles.

 The most popular tours include being met in Paris, then escorted on the train (tickets included) to Versailles.
 This saves you having to figure out what ticket you need, how to get there etc. You visit the local market to purchase fresh produce for your picnic lunch and then cycle to Versailles.
 Your tour includes a tour of the grounds and you will have skip-the- line access to the palace, as well as access to the Palaces of Trianon and Marie-Antoinette’s Hamlet.
 You have the ability to also explore the Palace and the Gardens on your own and will be provided with a ticket for you to return to Paris at your leisure.